M69W/AnywhereEFI/README.md

 # AnywhereEFI

-This script is aiming to install EFI for  Hackinstosh automatically(esepically for Clover EFI).
+This script is an EFI tools for  Hackinstosh automatically (esepically for Clover EFI).

-For  automaticly   install EFI, put  your  EFI dictionary into  your  Desktop, and then  run  it  in  terminal, and it will  install your  new EFI  dictionary automatically.

-Enjoy!
+# Features

+- Install EFI automatically

+- Mount your EFI partition  in  installing

+- Update your  Clover EFI  version  autoatically

+- And  more in future…...

+Enjoy it !